 - Refund claims with an application for an individual taxpayer identification number (ITIN) attached (see Topic 857 for more information on this)

-- Refund offset which reduces your payment due to other federal or state obligations.
-See section below on this for more
+- Refund offset (Tax Topic 203) which reduces your payment due to other federal or state obligations.
+See section below for more on this.

 - If you requested a refund of tax withheld on a Form 1042-S (PDF) by filing a Form 1040NR (PDF), allow up to 6 months from the original due date of the 1040NR return or the date you actually filed the 1040NR, whichever is later, to receive any refund due (see more details in tax topic 152)